GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: The Proposed Method

+Then, the RDG is defined as $\mathcal G^\mathcal R =(\mathcal{R}, \mathcal{E}^{\mathcal{R}})$, where the node set $\mathcal R$ contains all the relations and the edge sets $\mathcal{E}^{\mathcal{R}} = \Phi(\mathcal{F})$ includes relation dependencies induced by entity-mediated pathways.
 This transformation alters the conceptual framework, shifting from an entity-centric perspective to a relation-interaction manifold where compositional connections between relations become explicit.
-Each directed edge $(r_i, r_j)$ in $\mathcal{G}^{\mathcal{R}}$ represents a potential relation‑dependency pathway, indicating that relation $r_i$ preconditions relation $r_j$ through their sequential interaction mediated by a common entity substrate.
-The edge structure encodes compositional relational semantics, capturing how one relation may influence the probability or applicability of another relation in sequence.
+Each directed edge $(r_i, r_j)$ in $\mathcal{G}^{\mathcal{R}}$ represents a potential relation-dependency pathway, indicating that relation $r_i$ preconditions relation $r_j$ through their sequential interaction over a shared entity context.
+The edge structure encodes compositional relational semantics, capturing how one relation may influence the probability or applicability of another when they occur in sequence.

 To incorporate the hierarchical and compositional nature of relation interactions, we define a partial ordering function $\tau: \mathcal{R} \rightarrow \mathbb{R}$ that assigns each relation a position in a relation precedence structure.
 This ordering is derived from the KG's inherent structure through rigorous topological analysis of relation co-occurrence patterns and functional dependencies.
 Relations that serve as logical precursors in inference chains are assigned lower $\tau$ values, thereby establishing a directed acyclic structure in the relation graph that reflects the natural flow of information propagation.
 Using this ordering, we define the set of preceding relations for any relation $r_v$ as: